-Early learning goals Understanding the World: People, Culture and Communities Children at the expected level of development will: Exploring maps Outdoor adventures Around the world Describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts, and maps; ✓ Activity 2: Our school from above ✓ Activity 4: Creating journey sticks ✓ Activity 1: Nature catchers ✓ Activity 2: Observational painting ✓ Activity 3: Exploring the weather ✓ Activity 4: Senses in nature ✓ Activity 5: Exploring the seasons ✓ Activity 1: Home or away? ✓ Activity 2: Bear's UK travels ✓ Activity 4: Exploring world landscapes Know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class; Explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and - when appropriate - maps. ✓ Activity 4: Exploring world landscapes ✓ Activity 5: Desert explorers ✓ Activity 6: Polar explorers
+Early learning goals Understanding the World: People, Culture and Communities Children at the expected level of development will: Exploring maps Outdoor adventures TBC - coming soon!
+Describe their immediate environment using knowledge from observation, discussion, stories, non-fiction texts, and maps; ✓ Activity 2: Our school from above ✓ Activity 4: Creating journey sticks ✓ Activity 1: Nature catchers ✓ Activity 2: Observational painting ✓ Activity 3: Exploring the weather ✓ Activity 4: Senses in nature ✓ Activity 5: Exploring the seasons Know some similarities and differences between different religious and cultural communities in this country, drawing on their experiences and what has been read in class; Explain some similarities and differences between life in this country and life in other countries, drawing on knowledge from stories, non-fiction texts and - when appropriate - maps.

-Early learning goals Understanding the World: The Natural World Children at the expected level of development will: Exploring maps Outdoor adventures Around the world Explore the natural world around them, making observations and drawing pictures of animals and plants; ✓ Activity 4: Creating journey sticks ✓ Activity 1: Nature catchers ✓ Activity 2: Observational painting ✓ Activity 3: Exploring the weather ✓ Activity 4: Senses in nature ✓ Activity 5: Exploring the seasons Know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences and what has been read in class; ✓ Activity 1: Home or away? ✓ Activity 2: Bear's UK travels ✓ Activity 3: City or countryside? ✓ Activity 5: Desert explorers ✓ Activity 6: Polar explorers Understand some important processes and changes in the natural world around them, including the seasons and changing states of matter. ✓ Activity 3: Exploring the weather ✓ Activity 4: Senses in nature ✓ Activity 5: Exploring the seasons ✓ Activity 6: Dress the teddy
+Early learning goals Understanding the World: The Natural World Children at the expected level of development will: Exploring maps Outdoor adventures TBC - coming soon!
+Explore the natural world around them, making observations and drawing pictures of animals and plants; ✓ Activity 4: Creating journey sticks ✓ Activity 1: Nature catchers ✓ Activity 2: Observational painting ✓ Activity 3: Exploring the weather ✓ Activity 4: Senses in nature ✓ Activity 5: Exploring the seasons Know some similarities and differences between the natural world around them and contrasting environments, drawing on their experiences and what has been read in class; Understand some important processes and changes in the natural world around them, including the seasons and changing states of matter. ✓ Activity 3: Exploring the weather ✓ Activity 4: Senses in nature ✓ Activity 5: Exploring the seasons ✓ Activity 6: Dress the teddy

-Key Stage 1 - National curriculum Geography content Kapow Primary's Ka apow Primary top Key stage 1 - Year 1 ics Pupils should be taught to: Geography strands What is it like here?
+Key Stage 1 - National curriculum Geography content Kapow Primary's apow Primary topi stage 1 - Year 1/2 Cyc Pupils should be taught to: Geography strands What is it like here?
 What is the weather like in the UK?
-What is it like to live in Shanghai? - name and locate the world's seven continents and five oceans Locational knowledge ~ name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas Locational knowledge ~ understand geographical similarities and differences through studying the human and physical geography of a small area of the United Kingdom, and of a small area in a contrasting non-European country Place knowledge ~ identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles Human and physical ~ use basic geographical vocabulary to refer to: key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather Human and physical ~ ~ use basic geographical vocabulary to refer to:key human features, including: city, town, village, factory, farm, house, office, port, harbour and shop Human and physical ~ ~
+What can you see at the coast? name and locate the world's seven continents and five oceans Locational knowledge ~ name, locate and identify characteristics of the four countries and capital cities of the United Kingdom and its surrounding seas Locational knowledge ~ ~ understand geographical similarities and differences through studying the human and physical geography of a small area of the United Kingdom, and of a small area in a contrasting non-European country Place knowledge identify seasonal and daily weather patterns in the United Kingdom and the location of hot and cold areas of the world in relation to the Equator and the North and South Poles Human and physical ~ use basic geographical vocabulary to refer to: key physical features, including: beach, cliff, coast, forest, hill, mountain, sea, ocean, river, soil, valley, vegetation, season and weather Human and physical ~ ~ use basic geographical vocabulary to refer to:key human features, including: city, town, village, factory, farm, house, office, port, harbour and shop Human and physical ~ ~